Saturday, March 08, 2025

-I received Cash's American VI: Ain't No Grave for my birthday, and just listened to it for the first time today.
+I received Cash's American VI: Ain't No Grave for my birthday years ago, and it still haunts me.
 I don't know how I would rate it.
 It exists on a different scale, from Weak to Powerful, on which it would get five stars.
 But on the scale of Bad to Good, maybe not so well.

 But what he does with those last remaining talents is so gripping that I nearly drove off the road twice on the way to work, my distraction was so great.
 His ability to take a shallow song and inject depth into it forever, which he did increasingly over the last 20 years of his career, reach their pinnacle here.
 I had always found "For The Good Times" to be the first example of country music's glorification of the tawdry.